magic-network/magic-docs/docs/intro.md

 Here you'll find documentation and resources for learning about, installing and using Magic.

+Visit https://magic.co for more information or hop over to https://github.com/magic-network to view the code.

 # What is Magic?
 Magic is a network of networks — seamlessly blending coverage across WiFi, Cellular, and new technologies like 5G and LPWAN.